PagerDuty/security-training/docs/for_everyone/index.md

 Any security provided by these locks are now ineffective.
 You might still deter a few folks, but anyone who's determined to get in your bags will now have a much easier time of doing it.

 Backdoors pop up all over the place.
 Do any of you have a modem provided by your ISP?
 Pretty much every one of them has a backdoor on them for the purposes of customer support.
 A secret password that the customer support agents know, usually derived from your modem serial number in some way, that gives them the ability to change settings if you call them up.
-A lot of times attackers can figure out the patterns used and also get access to your modems.
+A lot of times attackers can figure out the patterns used and also get access to your modem.
 Google ["ARRIS modem backdoor"](https://encrypted.google.com/search?q=ARRIS+modem+backdoor) if you want to read about one example.

 Hopefully you're starting to see why faking security is a bad thing, and something we want to stay away from.